phneutral/viur-css/README.md

 ### What is this repository for? ###

-* ViUR CSS is a development toolkit for sturdy HTML and CSS
+* ViUR Ignite CSS is a development toolkit for sturdy HTML and CSS
+* It is a lightweighted collection of helpful CSS components
+* It is _no_ complete framework
 * It is build in LESS

 ### How do I get set up? ###